Media Relations

 Electronic news service

-UBC media relations offers several electronic news services for faculty and staff, including a daily news summary, UBC reports and news releases direct to your inbox.
+UBC media relations offers several electronic news services for faculty and staff, including news releases direct to your inbox.